-The extension cables are shielded for versions with outer diameters of 22 mm or 42 mm.
-In the following cases, Endress+Hauser recommends the use of a shielded cable as the cable extension:
+For versions with outer diameter = 22 mm (0.87 in) and 42 mm (1.66 in) the extension cables are shielded.
+In the following cases Endress+Hauser recommends use of a shielded cable for the cable extension:

-- For large distances between the end of the extension cable and the display and/or evaluation unit - For large distances between the end of the extension cable and the temperature head transmitter - When directly connecting the Pt100 signal to a display and/or evaluation unit
+- for large distances between extension cable end and display and/or evaluation unit, - for large distances between extension cable end and temperature transmitter - for directly connecting Pt 100 signals to the display and/or evaluation unit.